-Development sprang up alongside the road to facilitate transportation and to take advantage of it.
-There were ranches, orchards, and vineyards.
+Development sprang up alongside the road to take advantage of the transportation.
+There were ranches, apple orchards, and vineyards.
 People even tried their hand at potato farming.
 Our place saw harness repair, milling redwood moldings, and eventually an apple orchard (the eroded terraces and trashed equipment are still visible).
 There are also signs of sand quarrying.
 The place was logged and burned in stages between 1880-1900.
 Then things really got going.
+You will recognize this tree in the next 922 panorama Photo courtesy of Edward Fenn - Forestry here was earlier but relatively sparse compared to the next ringe